Intended victim of gunman who killed nine-year-old girl arrested

 The force’s Chief Constable Serena Kennedy said the “shocking” killing “crosses every single boundary” as the force appealed to the “criminal fraternity” in Liverpool for information.

-The BBC reported two sources had come forward and given police the same name for the gunman.
+Detective Chief Superintendent Mark Kameen said investigators had received CCTV and names from members of the public.

-Detective Chief Superintendent Mark Kameen urged the community “to keep helping this family in every way possible”.
+He told the BBC: “We are receiving CCTV, we are receiving names, we are receiving information.
+People are telling us where they were and what areas they were in, which is absolutely fantastic.”

-He said on Wednesday: “Our enquiries continue into the shocking murder of Olivia, and supporting her family as they try to come to terms with this tragedy.
+Urging the community “to keep helping this family in every way possible”, he said in a further statement: “Our inquiries continue into the shocking murder of Olivia, and supporting her family as they try to come to terms with this tragedy.

 “We will do all we can to take all of these involved in gun crime off the streets, as this arrest demonstrates.